Cyber-physical Assistance Systems

 Contact

 Dr.-Ing.
-Nelson Enrique Bances Purizaca
+Enrique Bances

 We are developing a non-invasive, neural-controlled hand-exoskeletal system suitable for everyday use that largely compensates for the loss of autonomy and performance due to paralysis of the hand typically occurring after stroke and high cross-sectional injuries.
 This will be enabled by integrating state-of-the-art EEG-based BMI technology with artificial, context-sensitive, cognitive systems and intelligent bio-robotics.